smoores-dev/storyteller/docs/docs/reading/playing-readalouds.md

 ### [BookFusion](https://www.bookfusion.com/)

 - [Free and paid plans](https://www.bookfusion.com/reading/pricing)
+  - Free plan allows:
+    - Unlimited local-only books
-  - Free plan allows up to 10 books in the app at a time, synced across up to 3 devices.
+    - Up to 10 uploaded books, synced across up to 3 devices.
   - Paid plans are scaled by total storage size (note that Storyteller books contain the entire audiobook, and so are sometimes large!)
 - Android, iOS, Desktop, Web
 - Limited audio playback controls
 - Supports annotations/highlights with integrations to Notion, Obsidian, etc
+- To add a Storyteller book
+  - Local only: Download your book via the Storyteller web interface.
+Open the book from your downloads and choose to open it with the BookFusion app.
-- To add a Storyteller book: Download your book via the Storyteller web interface.
+  - Saved to cloud (available for cross-device syncing): Download your book via the Storyteller web interface.
 Open BookFusion and click on the "upload" button in the top right corner.
 Select your downloaded Storyteller book from your Downloads folder.

 ### [Colibrio Reader](https://www.colibrio.com/)